 Thailand: Police Get Manual to Combat Human Trafficking.

-January 4, 2012—Thai police will now be equipped with a detailed manual helping them identify and address human trafficking, a growing crime in many countries that involves forced labor or sexual exploitation.
-The Solidarity Center provided technical and financial support to the Human Rights and Development Foundation (HRDF) for the project.
-The HRDF then engaged in a series of lengthy consultations with a range of Thai government agencies and non-governmental organizations (NGOs) to compile the 346-page guidebook.
+January 4, 2012—Thai police will now be equipped with a detailed manual, created with Solidarity Center support, that will help them identify and address human trafficking, a growing crime in many countries that involves forced labor or sexual exploitation.

 Solidarity Center Mourns Loss of Thai Union Leader.